near-sighted/news-site/content/articles/article7/index.md

 - Multiple GAS issues.
 What additional information should Gas panic messages have?
 - DevRel Office Hours continues to be a great way to connect NEAR members with the community.
 - Always test on testnet first, especially if you are diving into validation, delegating, and staking.
 Make your mistakes with testnet not real $NEAR!
+- The docs are a great resource that update frequently.
+It's worth subscribing to the repo so you're updated when they are. [docs repo](https://github.com/near/docs)

 # JUST 4 DAYS AWAY SIGN UP NOW!